 Graham warns the investor from falling prey to the most common pitfalls of stock markets like trying to time the markets and investing in initial public offers (IPOs).
-Graham advises the reader to consider stock market as her business partner Mr. Market, who everyday tells her what he thinks her stake, is worth and offers either to buy her out or to sell her an additional stake.
-She should consider selling out when Mr. Market quotes a ridiculously high price and buying when his price is low.
-However, the rest of the time she should form her own ideas of the value of her stake, based on company’s operations & financial position and ignore Mr. Market altogether.
+Graham advises the reader to consider the stock market as her business partner Mr Market, who every day tells her what he thinks her stake, is worth and offers either to buy her out or to sell her an additional stake.
+She should consider selling out when Mr Market quotes a ridiculously high price and buying when his price is low.
+However, the rest of the time she should form her own ideas of the value of her stake, based on the company’s operations & financial position and ignore Mr Market altogether.

 Graham says that an investor should always avoid IPOs.
 IPOs have the salesmanship of the underwriter behind them.
-They are sold in favorable market conditions, which are favorable for seller and not for buyer.
-Graham says that some of the IPOs will show excellent rise on day of listing.
+They are sold in favourable market conditions, which are favourable for the seller and not for the buyer.
+Graham says that some of the IPOs will show an excellent rise on the day of listing.
 Intelligent investors who do not invest in IPOs might feel that they have lost an opportunity.
 However, for every dollar people make in IPOs they will be lucky if they end up by losing only two.

 Graham has explained stock investing very lucidly in a simple language in the book.
 The reader does not need to have prior finance knowledge to understand and benefit from The Intelligent Investor as the book explains various financial terms as and where they are mentioned.